abubnys/GA_actograms/README.md

 #### Calculating Photoperiod

-The script `actogram_regression.m` takes the same parsed behavioral data from `LD_data.mat`, plots a double actogram of it and draws a regression line across the behavioral onsets.
+The script `actogram_regression.m` takes the same parsed behavioral data, plots a double actogram of it and draws a regression line across the behavioral onsets.
 The slope of this line corresponds to the animal's *tau*, the degree to which their circadian rhythm deviates from 24 hours.

 Thus, if we load the data structure `LD_data.mat` in `actogram_regression.m` and set the following parameters:
 ```